iiasa/CWatM/docu/intro.rst

    <video autoplay loop controls src="_static/CWatM_intro.mp4" width="800"> </video>

-Community Water Model - CWATM
+Community Water Model - CWatM
 =============================

 With a growing population and economic development, it is expected that water demands will increase significantly in the future, especially in developing regions.
 At the same time, climate change is expected to alter spatial patterns of precipitation and temperature and will have regional to localized impacts on water availability.
 Thus, it is important to assess water demand, water supply and environmental needs over time to identify the populations and locations that will be most affected by these changes linked to water scarcity, droughts and floods.
 The Community Water Model will be designed for this purpose in that they include an accounting of how future water demands will evolve in response to socioeconomic change and how water availability will change in response to climate.